 If they are employees, a litany of rights and requirements go along with it.
 They have a right to form a union, they must be paid minimum wage, they must be paid extra for overtime hours, their federal taxes must be withheld, Uber is liable if they hit anyone or anything, and Uber may not discriminate among drivers on the basis of race, color, religion, sex, national origin, age or disability.

-Independent contractors fall into a hole in labor laws, one that could be filled by creating a new class of worker.
 But if they are self-employed, Uber may owe them nothing, except what it explicitly promises in the contracts it drafts.

 Courts have given mixed rulings on the issue as more workers have been labeled “self-employed contractors” by companies eager to cut costs, a trend accelerated by the rise of the on-demand economy of companies that quickly provide goods and services.
 Part of the problem is that independent contractors fall into a hole in labor laws, one that could be filled by taking a page from our northern neighbors and creating a new class of worker: dependent contractors.